 - Select Disk Utility from macOS Utilities Window and click Continue.

-- Click on the View and select Show All Devices.
+- Click on View and select Show All Devices.

-These are the basic tutorial for the Mac users who want your Mac or Macbook access in Safe mode. or Exit From Safe mode after use it.
-Don’t Use your Mac in Always safe mode.
-This mac Boot mode only helps in diagnose software issues on Mac running on any MacOS.
+These are the basic tutorial for Mac users who want their Mac or Macbook access in Safe mode.
+Or Exit From Safe mode after using it.
+Don’t Use your Mac in Always Safe mode.
+This Mac Boot mode only helps diagnose software issues on Mac running on any MacOS.